gradle/gradle/design-docs/publication-model.md

         repositories { maven { ... } }
     }

-Note: there's a potential breaking change here: if you use the `maven` plugin and the `maven` publication, the module `artifactId` will default to the project name, not the value of `archivesBaseName`.
+Note: there's a potential breaking change here: if you use the `maven-publish` plugin and the `maven` publication, the module `artifactId` will default to the project name, not the value of `archivesBaseName`.
 Not strictly a breaking change, but more a potential problem.

 ## Allow outgoing dependencies to be customised